smith-chem-wisc/FlashLFQ/README.md

     --chg [boolean | use only precursor charge state; when set to false, FlashLFQ looks for all charge states detected in the MS/MS identification file for each peptide] (default = false)

+	--nor [boolean | normalize intensity results; experimental design needs to be defined to do this] (default = false)

+	--pro [bool | advanced protein quantification; can take a long time if you're on a single-threaded machine] (default = false)

 **Command-Line Example:**

 *FlashLFQExecutable --idt "C:\MyFolder\msms.txt" --rep "C:\MyFolder" --ppm 5 --chg false*